colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 e.txt 13110
 ```

 It actually worked!
-Not only did our numbers increase, they increased almost exactly twofold.
+Not only did the number of streams increase, it almost exactly doubled.
+That `0x40000` was without a doubt the limit I was hitting.
+But that still didn't explain how the streams' names got dragged into this.

-## Why 262144?
+## But first: why 262144?

 I mean, it's a pretty good number.
 So why *not* 262144?